geobio/mcp-open-library/README.md

 - `get_authors_by_name`: Search for author information by name
 - `get_author_info`: Get detailed information for a specific author using their Open Library Author Key
 - `get_author_photo`: Get the URL for an author's photo using their Open Library Author ID (OLID)
+- `get_book_cover`: Get the URL for a book's cover image using a specific identifier (ISBN, OCLC, LCCN, OLID, or ID)

 **Example `get_book_by_title` input:**
 ```json